-Authentication in BlackSheep
+Authentication in BlackSheep¶

 The words "authentication strategy" in the context of a web application refer to the ability to identify the user who is using the application.
 BlackSheep implements a built-in authentication strategy for request handlers.
 This page describes:

-• How to use the built-in authentication strategy.
+- How to use the built-in authentication strategy.

-• How to configure a custom authentication handler.
+- How to configure a custom authentication handler.

-• How to use the built-in support for JWT Bearer authentication.
+- How to use the built-in support for JWT Bearer authentication.

-• How to read the user's context in request handlers.
+- How to read the user's context in request handlers.

 Warning

-Using JWT Bearer and OpenID integrations requires more dependencies: use pip install blacksheep[full] to use these features
+Using JWT Bearer and OpenID integrations requires more dependencies: use

-Underlying library
+Underlying library¶

-The authentication and authorization logic implemented for BlackSheep was packed and published into a dedicated library: guardpost (in pypi).
+The authentication and authorization logic implemented for BlackSheep was

-How to use built-in authentication
+How to use built-in authentication¶

 Examples of common strategies to identify users in web applications include:

-• reading an Authorization: Bearer xxx request header containing a JWT with claims that identify the user
+request header containing a JWT with claims that identify the user - reading a signed token from a cookie

 The next paragraphs explain first how to use the built-in support for JWT Bearer tokens, and how to write a custom authentication handler.